 - Writing to Recount

 Lessons are planned using the ‘Writing at Bankwood’ progression document.

-Further opportunities for children to embed key skills are provided across the curriculum and through enrichment sessions.
+Further opportunities for children to embed key skills are provided across the curriculum.